getappbox/AppBox-iOSAppsWirelessInstallation/docs/Features/uploadchunksize.md

   - toc
 ---
 # Upload Chunk Size
-Chunk size is used to upload your large IPA file in the chunk.
-Default chunk size is 100MB, means AppBox will upload an IPA file with 100MB partitions.
-You can set chunk size from AppBox Preferences (⌘ + ,).
+Chunk size determines how large IPA files are uploaded in segments.
+The default chunk size is 100MB, meaning AppBox uploads IPA files in 100MB partitions.
+You can adjust the chunk size in AppBox Preferences (⌘ + ,).

 ![](../Images/ABUploadChunkSize.webp)